-Heating and hot water

-Repair category 1

-Notes No significant defects evident.
-Not tested.
-It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
-Gas fired boilers and central heating systems should be tested and serviced by a suitably qualified Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.
+Heating and hot water Repair category 1 Notes No significant defects evident.
+It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
+Future repair or replacement should be anticipated.